yahyahamdi-lab/3D-DCGAN/README.md

 An example of training DCGAN model with Otolith dataset is presented in <a href="https://github.com/yahyahamdi-lab/3D-DCGAN/tree/main/plot"> plot</a> repository with different epochs.
 ## Evaluate model
 - python Test.py
+## Note
+This project is carried out in collaboration with <a href="https://github.com/emiliepoisson">Emilie Poisson</a>

 # References
 [1] A. Jolicoeur-Martineau, The relativistic discriminator: a key element missing from standard GAN, Machine Learning, arXiv:1807.00734v3, 2018.